 Terms and Conditions with the transactions with Related Parties as under:

 a) The Company has been entering into transactions with the related parties for its business purpose.
 The process followed for entering into transactions with these related parties are same as followed for unrelated parties.
 Vendor's are selected competitively having regard to strict adherence to quality, timely servicing and cost advantage.
-Further related parties vendors provide additional advantage in terms of;
+Further related party vendors provide additional advantage in terms of;

 i) Supplying products primarily to the Company